Groovy

 Access to query variables

 The following code snippet can be used to access query variables of Groovy endpoints.
 The values have the data type defined in the configuration of the endpoint. "g_queryParameters" is also available in Groovy scripts of processes.
-However, the value can be null if the process was not triggered by a call of the Application API.
+However, the value can be zero if the process was not triggered by an Application API call.

 Example: